felipetorresvanegas/Flower_Pollinator_Divergence/README.md

 - Relates divergence in pollination traits to the composition of local pollinator assemblages
 - Implemented in **Hmsc**

+### `RRR_Abundance_Population_Graphs.Rmd`
+- Contains code to reproduce the graphs of the reduced-rank regression (RRR) analysis.
+- Quantifies the contribution of pollinator functional groups to the 'pollinator assemblage axis'.
+- Includes the graphical outputs summarizing the relationships of the 'pollinator assemblage axis' and pollination traits as obtained from the RRR analysis.

 ### `RRR_Predictive_Explanatory_Power.Rmd`
 - Evaluates predictive and explanatory performance of the RRR models